 The Tradebox Data Service is designed to be running any time the main Tradebox user interface (UI) is open.
 For details on how the data service works, and especially if you run Tradebox on more than one PC or with data held on a file server, you should familiarise yourself with our guide to the Data Service before proceeding.

 This article contains troubleshooting steps if you find that the data service is hanging or stalling.
 These steps require Windows Administrator privileges, if you're not currently logged in as an admin, you should switch Windows users before continuing.
-If you're unsure of which accounts have admin rights, check with your local IT.
+If you're unsure of which accounts have admin rights, check with your local IT support.

 If you suspect you have an issue with the data service, you should first check you're on the latest build of our software and update as necessary.
 We release new builds containing bug fixes regularly and our support team won't troubleshoot individual instances of problems with the data service without first making sure you're on the latest build when they occur.